-Our proposed optimal policy is much easier to compute than round-robin policies.
-Note that in a round-robin policy, the user's performance is determined not only by the number of slots in a cycle but also by the positions of the slots since users are discounting their future throughput (due to delay sensitivity).
-For a given number of users N and a given cycle length L, the number of non-trivial round-robin schedules (i.e., the ones in which each user gets at least one time slot in a cycle) is greater than $N^{L-\tilde{N}}$.
-So searching among these schedules will be totally impractical even if Lis moderately larger than N. For instance, for the 4-user case above, achieving energy efficiency within 10% of the optimal policy requires that the cycle length be at least 7, and requires searching among the thousands (8400) of different nontrivial schedules of cycle length 7.
+Remarkably, not only is the proposed optimal policy much more efficient than round-robin policies, it is much easier to compute.
+To get a hint of why this is so, note that in a round-robin policy, the user's performance is determined not only by the number of slots in a cycle but also by the positions of the slots since users are discounting their future throughput (due to delay sensitivity).
+For a given number of users N and a given cycle length L, the number of non-trivial round-robin schedules is greater than $N^{L-N}$ .
+So searching among these schedules will be totally impractical even if L is moderately larger than N - but in order to achieve efficiency close to the optimal policy, the cycle length L must be much larger than N. For instance, for the 4-user case above, achieving energy efficiency within 10% of the optimal policy requires that the cycle length be at least 7, and requires searching among the thousands (8400) of different nontrivial schedules of cycle length 7.
 Even this small problem is computationally intensive.
-For a moderate number of users - say 10 - and a cycle length of 20 - we need to search more than ten billion (i.e. 10^{10}) schedules, which is completely intractable.
+For a moderate number of users - say 10 - and a cycle length of 20 - we need to search more than ten billion (i.e. $10^{10}$ ) schedules, which is completely intractable.
 However, we will propose a simple algorithm to compute the optimal policy whose complexity grows linearly with the number of users.